 9. Purchase a Qualified Longevity Annuity Contract (QLAC)

 A qualified longevity annuity contract (QLAC) might also help reduce the federal income tax on your Social Security benefits.
 Basically, a QLAC is an annuity contract that’s purchased with funds in an IRA, 401(k), or similar retirement account.
 Annuity payments start at a predetermined date, but no later than your 85th birthday, and continue for the rest of your life.
-You can use up to $200,000 of retirement account funds to purchase a QLAC (the amount will be adjusted for inflation each year beginning in 2024).
+You can use up to $200,000 of retirement account funds to purchase a QLAC in 2024 ($210,000 in 2025).
 All in all, QLACs are often a good option for people who are worried about outliving their retirement account savings.

 So, how can QLACs lower taxes on your Social Security benefits?
 By lowering your RMDs without adding taxable income on your return until the annuity payments begin.
 The retirement funds used to purchase a QLAC aren’t counted when your RMD amount is calculated each year.
 That means you’ll have to withdraw less taxable income from your traditional retirement accounts each year, which means a lower provisional income.